 Understand the time commitment for the CPA Exam

 The AICPA recommends that candidates spend 300-400 total hours to successfully pass the CPA Exam.
 This typically breaks down into spending 2-3 hours of study time for every 1 hour of lecture time that you watch.
-These 2-3 hours will consist of reading the material, going through actual AICPA released questions/solutions that include multiple-choice questions and task-based simulations, and simply working through the material until you thoroughly understand the concept and feel comfortable with it.
+These 2-3 hours will consist of reading the material, going through actual AICPA-released questions/solutions that include multiple-choice questions (MCQs) and task-based simulations (TBSs), and simply working through the material until you thoroughly understand the concept and feel comfortable with it.

 Keep in mind that this time pacing is based on an average.
-It could take you fewer time or more time to get through certain topics than others depending on your educational and professional background.
+It could take you less or more time to get through certain topics than others depending on your educational and professional background.

 Remember that you only have 18 months to pass the CPA Exam

-Give yourself a realistic timeframe of when you can pass the CPA Exam.
+Give yourself a realistic time frame of when you can pass the CPA Exam.
 Will it be 3, 6, 9, or 12 months?
 In order to determine this, look at what’s going on in your life and plan accordingly.
-Once you have set a timeframe, it’s time to get down to the nitty gritty.
-Use our study planners that break down the entire CPA Exam into your selected time frame.
+Once you have set a time frame, it’s time to get down to the nitty gritty.
+Use our study planners that break down the entire CPA Exam into your selected schedule.
 It tells you what to study each day and also allows days for breaks, if applicable.
 They are also customizable to fit your lifestyle so you can see what goals you should be hitting daily, weekly, and monthly.